danlentz/cl-ctrie/readme.md

   return the range value now successfully mapped by KEY in order to indicate our success.
 Otherwise we THROW to :RESTART.

+  > 11. Finally, let us return to those intermediate steps, mentioned above, to specify the means by which we perform the level-by-level extension of a given arc to accommodate both the above case of hash collision as well as the more common one when the reason for extension is simply to accomodate normal growth capacity and allocation.
+In both cases, though, the extensions are performed for the same initiating cause -- to accomodate the collision of leaf node keys resident at lower levels of the structure.